All Schools and Colleges are supported by the School Health Nurse Service.

 Yes, and give you regular support and treatment, or liaise with the practice nurse at your doctor’s surgery to help you.

-I want to lose weight and get fitter
+I want to lose weight and get fitter!
+Can you help?

 Your school nurse can help and has lots of ideas, tips and tools to to support you.

-My boyfriend/girlfriend is threatening me – where can I get help?
+My boyfriend/girlfriend is threatening me or making me unhappy – where can I get help?

-Your school nurse can give you lots of support and help with this issue, and signpost you to other services that can help.
+Your school nurse will give you lots of support and help with this issue, and signpost you to other services that can help.

 I feel so miserable, can my school health nurse help?